Elisabeth Röhl

+Elisabeth Röhl; née Elisabeth Gohlke (22 August 1888 – 21 September 1930) was a German politician, social reformer and women's rights activist.
+She served as a member of the National Assembly from 1919 to 1920, and as a member of the Landtag of Prussia from 1921 until her death in 1930.

-Her second marriage was to the fellow politician Emil Kirschmann, as a result of which sources after 1922 generally identify her as Elisabeth Kirschmann-Röhl.
+Her older sister was Marie Juchacz, with whom she collaborated politically.
+Her second marriage was to fellow politician Emil Kirschmann, as a result of which sources after 1922 generally identify her as Elisabeth Kirschmann-Röhl.

 Life and politics

 Elisabeth Röhl was born in Landsberg an der Warthe, the daughter of a carpenter called Theodor Gohlke and his wife Henriette.
 Her elder sister was Marie Juchacz.
 Their childhood was marked by rural poverty.

 After successful completion of her education at the local school Röhl undertook an apprenticeship in dressmaking.
 She was active in the Association of Tailors and Dressmakers.
 During the First World War, Elisabeth Röhl worked, together with Anna Maria Schulte, Else Meerfeld and her sister, Marie Juchacz, with the "Home Work Centre" (Heimarbeitszentrale).
 This involved setting up sewing centres to give women the opportunity to work from home, along with other support for war widows and orphans.
 She was also a member of the so-called Food Commission (Lebensmittelkommission) which set up and operated soup kitchens.

 On 6 February 1919 Elisabeth Röhl and her sister were two of the 36 women elected to the Weimar National Assembly.
 The national election, which had taken place on 19 January 1919 had been the first in Germany in which women had been entitled to vote.
 On 16 July 1919 she spoke in the National assembly to demand the equalisation of the status and rights of illegitimate with those of legitimate children, and equivalent demands in respect of unmarried and married mothers.